krotz-dieter/dicomweb-dmwl-mpps/examples/DMWL/2-Start-Acquisition.md

-### Example: Notify RIS or PACS that the procedure has started, create the Modality Performed Procedure Step
+### Example: Notify RIS or PACS that the procedure has started, create the Modality Performed Procedure Step (similar to N-CREATE of MPPS)

 #### Using DICOM tags and application/dicom+json media type:
 #### Scheduled Step Attributes Sequence (0040,0270) SQ